zio/zio/docs/datatypes/tpriorityqueue.md

   } yield sorted
 ```

-You can also use `takeOption` method to take the first value from the queue if it exists without suspending or the `poll` method to observe the first element of the queue if it exists without removing it from the queue.
+You can also use `takeOption` method to take the first value from the queue if it exists without suspending or the `peek` method to observe the first element of the queue if it exists without removing it from the queue.

 Sometimes you want to take a snapshot of the current state of the queue without modifying it.
 For this the `toChunk` combinator or its variants `toList` or `toVector` are extremely helpful.
 These will return an immutable collection that consists of all of the elements currently in the queue, leaving the state of the queue unchanged.